-If you are accused if leaving the scene of an accident (hit and run), with or without a DUI charge, we can help.
+If you are accused of leaving the scene of an accident (hit and run), with or without a DUI(OUI) charge, we can help.

 People often panic after an accident.
 You may not have known what to do next, or you may have simply been scared of what could happen to you if you stopped.
-This is especially true if you’d be drinking, even if you don’t think you were drunk.
+This is especially true if you’d be drinking and were in an accident, even if you don’t think you were drunk.